grnet/nfdhcpd/docs/index.rst

 a) The service can be activated dynamically, per-interface, by manipulating iptables accordingly.
-There is no need to restart the daemon, or edit (potentially read-only) configuration files, you only need to drop a file containing the required info under /var/lib/nfdhcpd.
+There is no need to restart the daemon, or edit (potentially read-only) configuration files, you only need to drop a file containing the required information under `/var/lib/nfdhcpd`.

 b) There is no interference to existing DHCP servers listening to port
 67. Everything happens directly via NFQUEUE.